BYU-CS-Discord/CSBot/README.md

 ### Build the bot

-Be sure to install dependencies, run a quick lint to generate needed files, compile the source, and deploy commands.
+Be sure to install dependencies, generate necessary files, initialize the database, and deploy commands.
 Here's a handy command to do all of that:

 ```sh
 $ npm run setup